Peliha-ip/The-Cold-Above/README.md

 - Stardust and rubies, sapphires, opals, zircons, emeralds, amethyst shards, or quartz can also be used to craft cat armor, which will protect cats, give better gifts, and repel creepers and phantoms from further away.
 - In the storybook dimension, special blocks compose this dimension.
 None of the blocks that naturally generate in this dimension can be broken.
 - At the (0,0) coordinates of the Phlox and Crocus dimensions await the Phlox Titan and the Crocus Titan, respectively; both are invulnerable.
 - Manta rays spawned in space or the end become cosmic rays.
 Manta rays spawned in the nether become fire rays.
-Manta rays spawned in the overworld will just be normal manta rays.
+Manta rays spawned in the overworld will be normal manta rays.
 Normal manta rays can suffocate if out of the water for too long, except if they're in the nether, in which case, they turn into fire rays.
 - Narwhals, belugas, and orcas can die if beached for too long (not because of suffocation).
 - Fire rays can be a great transportation method in the Nether, but risky in the Overworld because rain hurts fire rays.
 Cosmic rays are more appropriate for traveling in the overworld, although not immune to fire, unlike fire rays.
 - Goo can be dropped from gloops and tangleds and can be smelted into slimeballs.